 Vaginal discharge is a normal puberty change, it starts anywhere from 6 months to a year before menstruation begins.
 It is a normal process that helps the body to remove dead cells and bacteria from the vagina.
 Vaginal discharge is normally clear or whitish in color.
 It may change slightly in amount or consistency at different times of the month, which is normal.
 Any significant change in color, smell, amount or texture, could be a sign of infection, and should be discussed with a health care provider.

-As females go through puberty they experience their first period or menstrual bleeding, signalling that the ovaries are releasing eggs and the body is now capable of conceiving a pregnancy.
+As females go through puberty they experience their first period or menstrual bleeding, signaling that the ovaries are releasing eggs and the body is now capable of conceiving a pregnancy.
 A menstrual cycle is the length of time it takes the body to go through the process of:

 - Maturating and releasing an egg (ovulation).